Saturday 23rd February 2019 10:00 – 16:00

 The day’s programme presentations:

-Sex, Security and Couples: Dr Christopher Clulow
+Sex, fantasy and the dynamics of attachment: Dr Christopher Clulow

 Couples at one remove: working with the individual but with the couple in mind: Anne Power